TE33A: Mongolia

-In 2009 a single US-built TE33A was supplied to Ulaanbaatar Railway.
-Further orders are expected.
+In 2009, a single US-built TE33A was supplied to Mongolia Railway.
+As of 2013, further orders were expected.

 Russia

-Discussions have also been held to supply Eurosib with 50 locomotives, and also with Yakutian Railway.
+By 2013, discussions were held to sell TE33As to Yakutian Railway and Eurosib (the latter with up to 50 locomotives).

 Tajikistan

 In November 2011 Tajikistan's national railway ordered six locomotives, which were delivered in early 2012.
-These were the first locomotives to be exported from the Astana Nur Sultan factory.
+These were the first locomotives to be exported from the Astana factory.

 Ukraine

 In May 2013 cement and construction materials supplier JSC Ivano-Frankivsk ordered a single TE33A locomotive.
 It was delivered in October 2013.
-In February 2018, state-owned operator Ukrainian Railways ordered 30 TE33A locomotives for delivery from the United States within two years and components to assemble up to 195 more locomotives in Ukraine during the following decade.
+In February 2018, state-owned operator Ukrainian Railways ordered 30 TE33A locomotives for delivery from the United States within two years and components to assemble up to 195 more locomotives on Ukraine during the following decade.
 In September 2018 (the February 2018 ordered) TE33A's started to arrive in Ukraine.

 Turkmenistan

 In 2014, Turkmenistan purchased one locomotive.
 It was used in the opening ceremony of the new railway Kazakhstan-Turkmenistan-Iran.